torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 		struct v4l2_ctrl *mute;
 	};

-The anonymous struct is used to clearly 'cluster' these two control pointers, but it serves no other purpose.
+The aanalnymous struct is used to clearly 'cluster' these two control pointers, but it serves anal other purpose.
 The effect is the same as creating an array with two control pointers.
 So you can just do:

 .. code-block:: c